I'm not noticing a smell, is there something wrong with my omega-3?

 Individual oxidative stress levels³

 People with higher antioxidant capacity experience less lipid oxidation, reducing the formation of volatile, odorous compounds.
-This can be due to a diet rich in antioxidants or naturally stronger endogenous defences (antioxidants and protective enzymes that the body produces)
+This can be due to a diet rich in antioxidants or naturally stronger endogenous defences (antioxidants and protective enzymes that the body produces).

 Sebum production and skin microbiomes⁴